Great Cobar mine: Compressors and blowers

-There were two cross compound steam-powered air compressors, made by Walker Brothers, each of which had capacity to supply 25 rock drills.
+There were two cross compound steam-powered air compressors, made by Walker Brothers, each of which had a capacity to supply 25 rock drills.

-The blowing engine for converters was a cross compound steam engine.
+The engine driving the converters was a cross-compound steam engine.

-The Roots Connorsville positive-displacement blowers, for the water-jacket furnaces, each had a displacement of 300 cubic feet of air per revolution.
+The Roots Connorsville positive-displacement blowers for the water-jacket furnaces, each had a displacement of 300 cubic feet of air per revolution.
 Each blower was directly coupled to a tandem compound steam engine, of 540 indicated horsepower, running at 110 rpm, and so providing an air blast of up to 33,000 cubic feet per minute.
 The blower engines were made by Walker Brothers, of Wigan.

 Stores, workshops and maintenance

-Operation a large and relatively sophisticated plant, at a remote location, required Great Cobar to carry out its own maintenance.
-By May 1910, a new store house, machine shop, boiler shop, foundry, and carpenters' shop were in the process of being erected.
+Operating a large, relatively sophisticated plant at a remote location required Great Cobar to perform its own maintenance.
+By May 1910, a new storehouse, machine shop, boiler shop, foundry, and carpenters' shop were under construction.
 Relining of convertor vessels took place in a dedicated area inside the furnace building.